autonomys/spartan-farmer/README.md

 4. Each encoding is written directly to disk.
 5. A commitment, or tag, to each encoding is created as `hmac(encoding, salt)` and stored within a binary search tree (BST).

-This process currently takes ~ 36 hours per TB on a quad-core machine.
+This process currently takes ~ 36 hours per TiB on a quad-core machine, but for 1 GiB plotting should take between a few seconds and a few minutes.

 ### Solving
 Once plotting is complete the farmer may join the network and participate in consensus.